-Tay-Sachs is an inherited disease in which the body does not break
+Tay-Sachs is an inherited genetic disease in which the body does not break

 down fatty compounds, called gangliosides, as it should.
 As the gangliosides

-build up in the body, they damage brain and nerve cells to the point that
+build up in the brain, they damage the nerve cells, and then

 these cells cannot function properly.